growingpenguin/growingpenguin.github.io/_posts/2023-12-26-NVIDIA's ROS_Omniverse_Platform.md

 The process of creating motion for characters and objects within the simulation environment. <br/>
 Behavior:  <br/>
 Refers to the simulation of complex actions and reactions of entities within the environment, often governed by AI or predefined rules. <br/>
+**End Users** <br/>
+When encountering the Omniverse as an End User, one can simplify the conceptual organization to Platform, Apps and Connectors.
+Experiences are assembled as collections to create packages that resolve into coherent industry specific workflows.<br/>
+Footnote <br/>
+Platform:  <br/>
+This is the core of the Omniverse system.
+It includes the foundational technologies and services that everything else builds on.
+The Platform would involve things like the Nucleus for data management and collaboration, and the RTX Renderer for realistic graphics. <br/>
+Apps:  <br/>
+Specialized software applications within the Omniverse ecosystem.
+Each app is designed for a specific task or set of tasks, like creating 3D models, animating characters, or simulating physical phenomena.
+Examples might include design tools, visualization apps, or simulation software. <br/>
+Connectors: <br/>
+Connectors are essentially bridges that link the Omniverse platform to other software tools.
+They allow you to integrate the Omniverse with different software applications, so you can use all your favorite tools together seamlessly.
+For example, a connector might let you import a 3D model from a popular design software right into an Omniverse app.  <br/>
+-You can combine different apps and connectors in a package that's tailored to specific industry needs or workflows.
+Ex.
+In the architecture industry, a package might include apps for designing buildings, connectors to import models from architectural software, and tools to simulate lighting and materials realistically.
+This approach allows the Omniverse to be very versatile and adaptable to different professional fields.  <br/>
+In order to facilitate the need for a variety of content, Omniverse has an ever expanding list of connectors which plug-in to deliver content directly from source DCC tools. <br/>

 Reference <br/>